peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Ulp();

 Returns the unit in the last place.
-The mantissa will be 1 and the exponent will be this number's exponent.
-Returns 1 with an exponent of 0 if this number is infinity or NaN.
+The mantissa (significand) will be 1 and the exponent will be this number's exponent.
+Returns 1 with an exponent of 0 if this number is infinity or not-a-number (NaN).

 <b>Returns:</b>